entwistletori/Mech105_Algorithms/README.md

 # ReadMe

-This file contains all of the alrgorthims created during Mech105 during spring 2022.
+This file contains all of the alrgorthims created during Mech105 spring 2022.

 This contains:
 * specialMatrix - creates a special n x m matrix